 - 26- and 15-megapixel reduced resolutions image options downsampled from 61 megapixels for better quality and noise performance, reduced storage demands, and easier post-processing

-Altogether, the a7R V looks like quite a capable camera.
-Check out the video above for the full rundown.
+All in all, the a7R V looks like another impressive camera from Sony.
+Check out the video above for Haisch's full thoughts on the camera.